Ear Nose Throat Cancer

 Beacon Hospital Hotline

-ENT cancers, also known as Head and Neck cancers are a group of cancers that affect the soft tissue organs in the head and neck region. include cancers of the nasopharyx, oral cavity, lips, nose and paranasal sinuses, larynx, oropharynx, hypopharynx, thyroid and salivary glands.
+Ear Nose Throat (ENT) cancers, also known as Head and Neck cancers where a group of cancers that affect the soft tissue organs in the head and neck region.
+It is inclusive of the nasopharynx, oral cavity, lips, nose and paranasal sinuses, larynx, oropharynx, hypopharynx, thyroid and salivary gland cancers.

 There are several signs and symptoms for Head and Neck cancer.
 A doctor should be consulted if a lump in the neck persists for more than two weeks, is painless, and keeps growing.

-A swelling, ulcer or sore area in mouth
+- A swelling, ulcer or sore area in the mouth

 A swelling, ulcer or sore area in the mouth that does not go away within a week should be evaluated by a doctor.
 This is particularly important if accompanied by a lump in the neck.